The factors to be considered by the International Jury in order to assess the winners in the BIOTOPE AQUARIUM Contest

 Quality and reliability of the information about the original biotope

-- Description of the aquatic habitat: Water chemistry, Substrate, Riparian zone, Underwater landscape – 5 points.
+Description of the aquatic habitat: water chemistry, substrate, riparian zone, underwater landscape. – 5 points

 BIOTOPE AQUARIUM MODEL (BAM) – 60 points

-Variety and System’s viability – 20 points
+Variety and system viability – 20 points

 Conformity to the BIOTOPE IN NATURE – 20 points